 The student develops the course of study petition in consultation with the academic advisor, and submits the original hard-copy petition and one electronic copy to the Dean of Students' Office by Friday of the sixth week the appropriate quarter.
 The petition is first reviewed by faculty working in the student's area of concentration, who then refer the petition to the Committee on Degrees with their recommendation for action.

 Each area of study establishes its own exams, and the guidelines by which students in that area must construct the panel of examinations.
-For more information about area exam guidelines, please visit [insert menu link].
+For more information about area exam guidelines, please visit the relevant area of study page.

 The dissertation is the written culmination of the doctoral degree program and represents a contribution of original research to the chosen field of scholarly inquiry.